-Introducing solid foods to your baby for the first time is a really exciting milestone (I never would have guessed liverwurst would be my daughter’s favorite food!), but it can also be nerve wracking, especially when it comes to foods that commonly cause allergies.
+Introducing solid foods to your baby for the first time is a really exciting milestone, but it can also be nerve wracking, especially when it comes to foods that commonly cause allergies.

 You might be uncertain when (or even if) you should introduce certain foods that could cause baby allergies.
-It gets even more confusing when you look at foods you might avoid yourself, such as peanuts or wheat.
+It gets even more confusing with foods you might be sensitive to, such as wheat or dairy.
 And if you have a family history of food allergies?
 It feels overwhelming!

 Is earlier introduction better?
 Should you wait until after the first year?
-Should you just start with skin prick testing?
+Should you do skin prick testing?

 Let me reassure you mama—you got this!
 I had all these same questions when I started introducing solids to my own daughter.
-I dug deep into the latest research to find out the best practices for introducing potentially allergenic foods, and today I’m diving deep into common allergenic foods, how to introduce allergenic foods to your baby, and signs your kiddo has an allergy.
+The good news is, there’s actually some new scientific literature that gives us great insight into how and when to introduce allergenic foods to babies.
+YAY science!

 What are Allergenic Foods?